Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered structures on

 If $k=0$ then the Seifert fibered space will have $e_0>-1$.
 For example, in the above lemma if we take $k=0$ and $h=1$ then the resulting Seifert fibered space is

 To see this notice that the surgery coefficient on $F$ is $-\frac{m+1}{m^2}$ and $m-1$ right-handed Rolfsen twist will make the coefficient $-m-1$. \end{remark}

-\begin{proof} As discussed in the proof of Lemma~\ref{sfsons1s2}, we see the surgery diagram in Figure~\ref{fig:s1s2} with $r=q/p$ gives $S^1\times S^2$ and the red curve is a torus knot which is a regular fiber in a Seifert fibered structure on $S^1\times S^2$.
+\begin{proof} As discussed in the proof of Lemma~\ref{sfsons1s2}, we see the surgery diagram in Figure~\ref{fig:s1s2} with $r=q/p$ gives $S^1\times S^2$ and the red curve, which we denote by $F$, is a torus knot which is a regular fiber in a Seifert fibered structure on $S^1\times S^2$.
+We note that $F$ is also a leaf in the characteristic foliation for a Heegaard torus for $S^1\times S^2$ and so its contact framing is $0$.
+Thus, the contact surgery coefficient, when considered below, is the same as the smooth surgery coefficient.

-We now claim that a $-\frac{km^2+mh+1}{m^2}$ surgery on $F$, which will be the Seifert fibered space $S(q/p,-q/p, m^2/(km^2+mh+1)$, will bound a symplectic rational homology ball (recall that $F$ is a torus knot sitting as a leaf in the characteristic foliation for a Heegaard torus for $S^1\times S^2$ and so its contact framing is $0$, thus, the contact surgery coefficient is the same as the smooth surgery coefficient).
-We will construct the symplectic rational homology ball by attaching a Weinstein $2$-handle to $S^1\times S^2$ thought of as the boundary of the Weinstein manifold $S^1\times D^3$.
-To see the smooth knot type that will produce the desired Seifert fibered space we recall that Gordon \cite[Section~7]{Gordon1983} showed that $-mh-1$ surgery on the $(m,-h)$ cable of a knot $L$ is equivalent to $\frac{-mh-1}{m^2}$ surgery on $L$.
-We will see how to perform such a surgery on a Legendrian cable of $F$.
+We now claim that a $-\frac{km^2+mh+1}{m^2}$ surgery on $F$, which will be the Seifert fibered space $S(p/q,-p/q, m^2/(km^2+mh+1)$, will bound a symplectic rational homology ball.
+We will construct the symplectic rational homology ball by attaching a Weinstein $2$-handle to the Weinstein manifold $S^1\times D^3$ along a Legendrian knot in its boundary $S^1\times S^2$.
+To see the smooth knot type that will produce the desired Seifert fibered space, we recall that Gordon \cite[Section~7]{Gordon1983} showed that $-mh-1$ surgery on the $(m,-h)$-cable of a knot $L$ is equivalent to $\frac{-mh-1}{m^2}$ surgery on $L$.
+Below we will discuss how to perform such a surgery on a Legendrian cable of a stabilization of the Legendrian torus knot $F$.